isabella232/totebot/README.md

 # Totebot

-Derived from the ubiquitous NPR tote bag, the totebot follows our IRC room on Grove.io and helps us set up chats, monitor our servers, and pick us up when we're down.
+Derived from the ubiquitous NPR tote bag, Totebot follows our IRC room on Grove.io and helps us set up chats, monitor our servers, and pick us up when we're down.

 Thanks to the [Los Angeles Times Data Desk](http://datadesk.latimes.com/) and their [copyboy project](https://github.com/datadesk/copyboy).